 One hundred tenth anniversary of construction: barge is ready for charter.
 Do you like to spend time on the deck of 110 years old Molendiep?
-Contact: email@example.com
+Contact: jakubek @ marinesurvey .pl

-I rebuilt the monument: the world famous Dutch hause boat from 1909 ..unfortunately in Poland
+I rebuilt the monument: the world-famous Dutch houseboat from 1909 ..unfortunately in Poland

 MOLENDIEP, Dutch historical barge was launched in 1909 as a typical Ijselaak – sail barge.
 In 1923 a rich merchant decided to convert MOLENDIEP to the houseboat for his son, who had commenced studying in Amsterdam.
-In the 30’s and 40’s MOLENDIEP kept the function of a Student’s Club.
+In the ’30s and ’40s, MOLENDIEP kept the function of a Student’s Club.
 In 1941 the Nazi Army registered the barge as they planned to possibly use it for military purposes.
-From the 40’s until the 60’s I am unsure of its history but in 60’s-70’s it was occupied by a group of hippies.
+From the ’40s until the 60’s I am unsure of its history but in the 60’s-70’s it was occupied by a group of hippies.
 A big rebuild was performed in 1976.
-Unfortunately the technology which was used (concrete breeze block walls) had destroyed wood during the next twenty years.
+Unfortunately, the technology which was used (concrete breeze block walls) had destroyed wood during the next twenty years.

-Transport of such big target was very complicated.
-Over the whole journey, 330 km of road had to be temporarily closed by the special pilot car.
+The transport of such a big target was very complicated.
+Over the whole journey, 330 km of the road had to be temporarily closed by the special pilot car.

 The work started with shipyard workers taking thickness measurements of the hull.

 All ballast was removed from the bottom.
-Whole scrap is from 1923.
-It included old mechanisms like a hand winches, mast hoisting devices, chains, old damaged anchors and very old bollards.
+The whole scrap is from 1923.
+It included old mechanisms like hand winches, mast hoisting devices, chains, old damaged anchors and very old bollards.

-The hull was sandblasted from the outside and painted with 12 layers of Jotun sea paint.
-All rust from the inside was removed by chipping by hand (a three month job done by myself: 8-12 hours work per day).
-For safety reasons I took the decision to weld an additional doubler onto the entire underwater area.
+The hull was sandblasted from the outside and painted with 12 layers of Jotun sea painting.
+All rust from the inside was removed by chipping by hand (a three-month job done by myself: 8-12 hours work per day).
+For safety reasons, I took the decision to weld an additional doubler onto the entire underwater area.
 5mm thick steel was used.

 ..and living space app 53 m2